-Dollar-cost averaging (DCA) means buying a fixed dollar amount of Bitcoin on a regular schedule - $50 every week, $200 every month, whatever fits your budget.
-You buy regardless of whether the price is up, down, or sideways.
+DCA, or dollar-cost averaging, means buying a fixed dollar amount of Bitcoin on a set schedule, regardless of price - $50 every week, $200 every month, whatever fits your budget.
+You buy whether the price is up, down, or sideways.
+You do not have to know what to do next; the schedule decides for you.

-The idea is simple: nobody can consistently predict short-term price movements.
-By buying on a schedule, you remove the emotional decision of "is now a good time?" and replace it with a system.
-Some weeks you buy high.
-Some weeks you buy low.
-Over time, your average cost tends to smooth out below what most people achieve by trying to time it.
+Here is why that helps you.
+Nobody can reliably predict short-term price moves, so instead of agonizing over "is now a good time?", you hand that question to a system.
+Some weeks you buy high, some weeks you buy low, and over time your average cost tends to land below what most people manage by trying to time it.
+For you, that means less stress and, usually, a better result.

-Three structural reasons, not just platitudes about "time in the market."
+Three real reasons it works for you, not just slogans about "time in the market."

-Bitcoin routinely drops 30-50% and recovers to new highs.
-With DCA, those drops become buying opportunities instead of panic moments.
-You accumulate more Bitcoin when prices are low and less when prices are high - automatically.
+Bitcoin routinely drops 30-50% and later recovers to new highs.
+With DCA, those drops work for you instead of scaring you, because your fixed dollars buy more Bitcoin when prices are low and less when prices are high - automatically, without you doing a thing.

-"Should I buy now or wait?" is the question that paralyzes most new buyers.
-DCA eliminates it.
-The answer is always "buy on schedule."
-This psychological relief is the single biggest practical benefit.
+"Should I buy now or wait?" is the question that freezes most new buyers.
+DCA takes it off your plate.
+The answer is always the same: buy on schedule.
+That relief, knowing you never have to call the market, is the single biggest practical benefit for you.

-Most people do not have a lump sum sitting around.
-They earn a paycheck every two weeks.
-DCA lets you invest as you earn, rather than waiting until you have accumulated "enough" - by which point the price may have moved significantly.
+Most of us do not have a lump sum - a big pile of cash to invest all at once - sitting around.
+You earn a paycheck every couple of weeks.
+DCA lets you invest as you earn, a little at a time, instead of waiting until you have saved up "enough" - by which point the price may have moved a long way.

-Research from Vanguard and others shows that lump-sum investing beats DCA about two-thirds of the time in traditional stock markets, because markets tend to go up over time.
-If you have a lump sum available, investing it all immediately gives you more time in the market.
+We will be straight with you.
+Research from Vanguard and others shows that lump-sum investing beats DCA about two-thirds of the time in traditional stock markets, because markets tend to drift up over time.
+So if you already have a lump sum sitting there, putting it all in at once gives it more time in the market.

-The practical answer: if you have a lump sum and strong conviction, investing it immediately is mathematically optimal more often than not.
-But if a 50% drawdown would shake your confidence (and it shakes almost everyone's), DCA provides the psychological armor to stay in the game.
-The best strategy is the one you actually stick with.
+So what should you do?
+If you have a lump sum and rock-solid conviction, investing it all at once is the mathematically optimal move more often than not.
+But if a 50% drop would rattle you (and it rattles almost everyone), DCA gives you the steadiness to stay in instead of bailing at the worst moment.
+The best strategy is simply the one you can actually stick with.

-It takes about 10 minutes.
-Here is the process.
+It takes about 10 minutes, and you only do it once.
+Here is each step.

-ACH bank transfer is the cheapest method at every exchange.
-Debit cards work but typically add 1.5-3.5% in fees, which destroys the point of DCA over time.
-Wire transfers are overkill for recurring small purchases.
+An ACH bank transfer - a standard electronic transfer straight from your bank account - is the cheapest method at every exchange, so reach for it first.
+Debit cards work but usually tack on 1.5-3.5% in fees, which quietly eats away the whole benefit of DCA over time.
+Wire transfers are overkill for small recurring buys.

-Seriously.
+Seriously, you can walk away.
 The entire point of DCA is that you stop watching the price.
-Set the recurring buy, verify it runs for a few cycles, then check in quarterly.
-The urge to pause during a drawdown is the biggest threat to a DCA strategy - resist it.
+Set the recurring buy, confirm it runs for a few cycles, then look in once a quarter at most.
+The urge to hit pause when the price is falling is the biggest threat to your plan, so know now that you will feel it, and let it pass.

-This is the most common and most damaging mistake.
-When Bitcoin drops 30%, your DCA buys are getting you 30% more Bitcoin per dollar.
-Pausing during dips and resuming after recovery is the opposite of what DCA is designed to do.
+This is the most common and most damaging slip, so watch for it in yourself.
+When Bitcoin drops 30%, your fixed buys are scooping up 30% more Bitcoin per dollar - this is the moment DCA pays off.
+Pausing during the dip and resuming after the price recovers is the exact opposite of what you want.

-The temptation to increase your DCA amount when Bitcoin is hitting new highs is strong.
+When Bitcoin keeps hitting new highs, the pull to throw in more is strong.
 Resist it.
 The whole point is a fixed amount on a fixed schedule.
-Increasing during euphoria and decreasing during fear is just emotional investing with extra steps.
+Piling in when you feel excited and pulling back when you feel scared is just emotional investing wearing a DCA costume.

-A 2% fee on every buy compounds horribly over years of DCA.
+A 2% fee on every single buy stacks up brutally over years of DCA, and it comes straight out of your stack.
 If you are paying more than 1% per transaction, you are on the wrong platform.
 River, Swan, and Strike all offer sub-1% pricing for recurring buys.

-Ranked by DCA-specific features, not overall exchange quality.
+Ranked by how good they are for DCA specifically, not by overall exchange quality.

 | Platform | Grade | DCA fee | Auto-withdraw | Lightning |